 Halloween is just around the corner!
-Pumpkins are on neighborhood stoops and stores are stocked with wigs, masks and candy.
-And, while some may find it difficult to pick out the perfect costume, more and more people are fretting over what candy to serve trick-or-treaters.
-While Halloween treats are never good to eat, some types of candy do less damage to your teeth than others.
-We’ve asked Dr. Julius Berger, Director of Dentistry, to discuss the good, the bad and the ugly when it comes to Halloween candy and oral hygiene.
+Pumpkins are on neighborhood stoops and stores are stocked with costumes and candy.
+While filling up on sugary sweets is never a good idea, some types of candy do less damage to your teeth than others.
+We've asked Dr. Julius Berger, Director of Dentistry, to discuss the good, the bad and the ugly when it comes to Halloween candy.

 - Candy or gum containing xylitol

 Xylitol is a naturally-based sugar that occurs in fruits and vegetables.
 Studies have shown that it can actually help prevent cavities.
 The decay-causing bacteria that lead to cavities are unable to feed off of xylitol, lowering the level of acids that attack the tooth surface.

 While essentially pure sugar, powdery candy dissolves quickly, leaving less sugar for cavity-causing bacteria to feed on.

 Examples: Pixy Stix, Sweet Tarts